nohren/my-portfolio/_includes/04-lists.md

  **My Favorite things**
-  - I love to travel
+  - I love travel and the thrill of experiencing new things
-  - I love fresh air and the sweat of a good workout
+  - Exercise is a much needed body, mind, soul reset / refresh.
-  - I love immersive experiences.
-XR is the ultimate storytelling medium
+  - Immersive experiences.
+Google earth VR let me travel long before I was able to.
-  - I enjoy a good California burrito
+  - Taquerias
-  - I envision the vehicle mechanic in 20 years knowing how to code.
-This skill will become a guardian of freedom as technology continues to advance.
+  - The skill of coding is the next frontier in the cause of human freedom.
+Technology is a tool like anything else and can be used for good and bad.

     [Future forecast from a decade ago](https://a16z.com/2011/08/20/why-software-is-eating-the-world/)